Quality Assurance for Agency Social Media Managers

 - Establish measurable, objective quality standards for all client accounts based on niche-specific benchmarks rather than subjective opinion.

-- Onboard junior team members faster with annotated best-practice libraries showing exactly why top-performing content works — data-driven training instead of vague feedback.
+- Onboard junior team members faster with annotated best-practice libraries showing exactly why strong content works — data-driven training instead of vague feedback.

 - Catch quality issues before content goes to client review by running pre-publish audits that flag weak hooks, pacing problems, and format mismatches.